sabershahhoseini/ipset-firewall/README.md

 ### Config file

 You can use a yaml config file with more options.
+See [example-config](example-config/ipsetfw.yml) for more options.
 Here's an example:

 ```
 defaultChain: IPSET_FW